 So, I made myself a checklist with some very basic parameters and started to select bags based on those parameters.

 Here they are.

 One of the most important factors is the type of bag.
-Boxing punching bags can be divided into speed bags and heavy bags.
+Boxing punching bags can be divided into speed bags, freestanding bags, and hanging heavy bags.

 Choose one depending on what type of drills you practice.
 This segues into our next parameter.

 What Is Your Punching Routine and Training Style Like?